To conclude our February Fey Month special, we discuss about the infamous Feywild or Kingdom of Faerie.

 Tall, viridian trees gently bustled from the refreshing autumn breeze, the sky was draped in gradients of reddish-orange to soft indigo.
 Perpetual twilight hung over the sheltered woodlands, the distant sounds of small birds and rodents frolicking before adjourning to their burrows.
 As the leaves swayed, they shifted in hue and became rusted in color.
 Mesmerized by the tranquility, a sudden chill refreshes you to the lurking shadows encroaching.

-Examples like these try to draw the players and audience into a serene and hospitable place, to reminding them that danger always lurks in the most seemingly gentle place.
+Examples like these try to draw the players and audience into a serene and hospitable place, to remind them that danger always lurks in the most seemingly gentle place.
 Travel between the Feywild and the Material Plane can be hazardous to even the most seasoned adventurers, for the Feywild does not abide by the rules and paradigms of the mortal world.
 While up is still up in most cases, the scale of up and down can be radically different depending on the player’s perspective.
 Time is fluid in the Feywild, as such a being seemingly be gone for anywhere from a few years to a century but only experience an evening of revelry.

 And they were never heard from again…